Plumsail/documents-docs/source/user-guide/processes/examples/create-document-from-template-esign-docusign.rst

 Bind web form to process
 ------------------------

 Now you need to associate this web form with the process.
-On the step **Start process**, switch to a tab Web Form.
+On the step **Start process**, switch to a tab *Web Form*.
 Click on *Bind form*.

 .. image:: ../../../_static/img/user-guide/processes/how-tos/bind-form-docusign.png
     :alt: bind form to process